agentrickard/domain/README.txt

 2.1.1 multiple_node_access.patch

-You should apply this patch only if you use Domain Access along with another Node Access module, such as Organic Groups (OG).
+You should apply this patch only if you use Domain Access along with another Node Access module, such as Organic Groups (OG), and have need of advanced access controls.

 The multiple_node_access.patch allows Drupal to run more than one node access control scheme in parallel.
 Instead of using OR logic to